Abooddy/reactjs-navbar/README.md

 ### Title and Icon

-What will be showed as the item text.
-The icon is a font awesome object, please see the dependecies section for more information about font awesome.
+What will be shown as the item text.
+The icon is a font awesome object, please see the dependencies section for more information about font awesome.

 ```jsx
 import {  faUsers  } from "@fortawesome/free-solid-svg-icons";